OUR VISION: BUILD AN UNSTOPPABLE GLOBAL MOVEMENT

-Strengthen global food security – By growing food in a multitude of places, we lessen the chance of riots, disaster or food interruptions
+- Strengthen global food security – By growing food in a multitude of places, we lessen the chance of riots, disaster or food interruptions

 - Provide job skills and training – Planting and caring for gardens trains individuals for jobs at landscape centers, nurseries and similar businesses.
 Food grown can inspire entrepreneurs to start new food businesses

-    - Extend your life! – A Dutch study reported that subjects who were given a stressful task and then gardened for 30 minutes after had lower cortisol (stress) levels and better moods.
+- Improve Quality of Life – A Dutch study reported that subjects who were given a stressful task and then gardened for 30 minutes after had lower cortisol (stress) levels and better moods.
 The oldest people alive all have one thing in common – they garden!!

 - Increase demand for healthy, unprocessed food.
 We believe that Plant Eat Share can help shift the U.S. subsidy system to favor healthy fruits and vegetables – more on that to come!